isomerpages/govtech-im8/_catalog/Infrastructure Security.md

 ### Control Statement

-Ensure deployed {{ insert: param, is-9_prm_1 }} assets have not reached end-of-support (EOS).
+Ensure deployed [is-9_prm_1] assets have not reached end-of-support (EOS).
 Use of EOS assets will require risk acceptance by approved authority.

 ### Control Recommendations